 The Online Master's Degree in Instructional Design offers comprehensive training in the design and delivery of adult education with the Online Master of Education Degree in Instructional Design from UMass Boston.
 Designed for professionals engaged in the education, training and development of adult learners in the workplace, the Online Master's Degree in Instructional Design provides a dynamic learning process and vibrant curriculum that meets the current educational demands of the marketplace.

 Course study focuses on the instructional design process, on adult learning theory, and on communication, media, technology, and learning about organizations.
 Emphasis is given to the students' application and evaluation of their learning.
-The Online Master's Degree in Instructional Design consists of 12 courses, all but two of which are available online.
-To meet the needs of those students outside of the Boston area, these two courses are also offered in an accelerated summer format on Nantucket Island.
+The Master's Degree in Instructional Design consists of 12 courses and may be completed entirely online.

 - Building a foundation and conceptual framework for the instructional design process;